In streaming wars, Disney reaches beyond kids and families

 Flight Operations Inspector (FOI): Representative of the Civil Aviation Authority in charge of initial ...

-During commercial breaks in a broadcast of World Wrestling Entertainment's WWE SmackDown, fans were shown ads for Walt Disney Co's new streaming service, Disney+.
-So were 'Monday Night Football' viewers and video gamers watching Twitch.
+During commercial breaks in a broadcast of World Wrestling Entertainment’s WWE SmackDown, fans were shown ads for Walt Disney Co’s (DIS.N) new streaming service, Disney+.
+So were “Monday Night Football” viewers and video gamers watching Twitch.

 Disney’s marketing force is reaching beyond its traditional family audience to send a message that its $7-a-month subscription service Disney+ offers something for all ages.
 The service debuted on Tuesday in the United States, Canada and The Netherlands.